bmckenzie93/natours/README.md

   [12:30pm]
   It is saturday, I have the day to work on my dreams again.
 I have been working on this advanced css course for the last few days I've had, as well as been brainstorming about the next project that I want to undergo 'Off The Wall Graffiti' website remake.

+  [1:27pm]
+  I just created and styled the learn more button.
+I learned the &rarr; code to make an arrow.
+I also wasnt able to make my button move up at first because I forgot to make it an inline block.

   []
 }